 High Growth Potential

-Texas' population is expected to grow by 3 to 5 million annually.
+Texas continues to be one of the fastest-growing states in the country.
+The Texas Demographic Center projects the state could surpass 45 million residents by 2060.
 More people moving in means more demand for land.
 And since only so much land is available, its value tends to increase over time.
-Unlike stocks or other investments that can rise and fall unpredictably, land is a steady, long-term asset.

-Even if you do not plan to live in Texas, you can still invest in something that historically holds and often grows in value.
+Even if you don't plan to live in Texas, you can still invest in something that historically holds and grows in value.
+According to the Texas Real Estate Research Center, statewide rural land prices have posted a five-year compound annual growth rate of 11.2 percent.

 Agriculture Opportunities